raveeshsamkaria/Learn-React/README.md

 ## What is useEffect() Hook?
 🔸 The useEffect in ReactJS is used to handle the side effects such as fetching data and updating DOM.

-🔹 This hook runs on every render but there is also a way of using a dependency array using which we can control the effect of rendering
+🔹 This hook runs on every render but there is also a way of using a dependency array using which we can control the effect of rendering.

 ### useEffect() Syntax
 ```sh